bsy6766/Visualization/README.md

 #### Note
 Visualizes animated Circle Packing in 2D.<br>
 Reads image and picks random position to spawn circle and circle grows until it reaches maximum size or touches other circle.<br>
+My implementation doesn't pack the circles evenly in radius (Search google Circle Packing and check images with evenly spaced circles).<br>
+It picks random position and let them grow which results all different size of circles.

 #### Preview (Expand/Collapse)
 <details>